nrwl/nx/docs/shared/devkit.md

 ### Composing Generators

-A generator is just an async function so they can be easily composed together.
-This is often useful when you want to combine multiple generations.
+Generators are just async functions so they can be easily composed together.
 For instance, to write a generator that generates two React libraries:

 ```typescript
 import {